isaacs/node-lru-cache/README.md

 but you _may_ set a TTL on the cache, and it will treat expired items as missing when they are fetched, and delete them.

-Optional, but must be a positive integer in ms if specified.
+Optional, but must be a non-negative integer in ms if specified.

 This may be overridden by passing an options object to `cache.set()`.